defold/doc/docs/en/manuals/caching-assets.md

 java -jar bob.jar --resource-cache-remote https://http://192.168.0.100/
 ```

 As with the local cache all assets are accessed from the remote cache based on a computed checksum.
 Cached assets are accessed through the HTTP request methods GET, PUT and HEAD.
 Defold does not provide the remote cache server.
 It is up to each developer to set this up.
+An example of [a basic Python server can be seen here](https://github.com/britzl/httpserver-python).